 - four major research projects, which focus on multidisciplinary studies targeting innovative translational studies

-- a career development program, which will train physicians and scientists to create research projects that lead quickly to new therapies
+- a career enhancement program, which will train physicians and scientists to create research projects that lead quickly to new therapies

 - a developmental research program, designed to support promising pilot studies for leukemia

-- three "core" entities (administrative, pathology and biostatistics), which will support the research projects
+- three "core" entities (administrative, pathology and biostatistics/bioinformatics), which will support the research projects

 By promoting new collaborations and extending existing ones with established leukemia SPOREs across the country, the MD Anderson Leukemia SPORE aims to develop new and effective strategies to treat leukemia.
 Our common hope is to reduce cancer incidence and mortality, improve the quality of life for cancer patients and, ultimately, to conquer this disease.